How to Setup IDL and X-windows at PPPL

 General Information

-Three (of many) ways to use X windows with IDL follow.
-You must first setup IDL in system-specific ways (see below).
+To use IDL from X windows, first setup IDL in system-specific ways (see below).

 Setup Details

-Some window managers automatically set this information, but if not, you can do it manually.
-You will need to know your computers TCP/IP number, e.g., 198.35.2.251, or the name, such as mything.pppl.gov.
-See the architecture-specific information below.
-Additionally, most X-window systems (but not MacX and eXodus) need permission to send their X windows to your X display.
-For example, if you have logged into sunfire14 to run IDL, you will have to type
+If you want to access NSTX or NSTX-U MDSplus data with IDL, you can just type "module load nstx" and IDL will be loaded.
+Most X-window systems (but not MacX and eXodus) need permission to send their X windows to your X display.
+For example, if you have logged into a portal machine to run IDL, you will have to type

-in a login window, or give permission through some security menu, to allow X windows from sunfire14.pppl.gov to be displayed at your display.
+in a login window, or give permission through some security menu, to allow X windows from portal.pppl.gov to be displayed at your display.
+Mac users should type " -Y" after "ssh".

 On the PPPL UNIX Cluster